PotatoKingTheVII/vigenere-b64-solver/README.md

 ## Other base-n systems
 Most other base systems can be bruteforced in a similar way with slight changes.
 For example, base85 works in chunks of 5 for 4 complete bytes while base32 works in chunks of 4 for 2 complete bytes.
 I'll gradually be adding these separate versions to this repository.

+## entropyB32bruteforce
+Quick and dirty alternative based on entropy instead of logical key restrictions.
+For each key length it will write a file sorted by its entropy for every key permutation.
+Much more manual approach and generally only works for longer ciphertexts but a useful alternative.

 ## Dependencies

  - numpy